fidarit/pytorch-gang-quote-generator/README.md

-# "Pytorch gang quote generator"
+# Pytorch gang quote generator

 This project is an implementation of a text generator using a neural network.
 The program trains the model on a given set of texts and allows you to generate new texts